juicedata/juicefs-csi-driver/README.md

 ### Troubleshooting

-If the application pod is hanging in `ContainerCreating` status for a long time
+If the application pod is hanging in `ContainerCreating` status for a long time, e.g.

 ```s
 $ kubectl get pods